aryamanmajumdar/Lab_Candidate_Assignment_TU/README.md

 might be valuable in predicting the trend for a sample, but doesn't speak to the significance of the effect of individual subjects.
 For that, just look at figures the 'overall' folder.

+The code is in 'temple_app.m'.
+Note that the readmatrix() function that I used will only work in Matlab 2019a and later versions.
+The older csvread() function is depreciated, so I thought best not to use it.

+The code does assume that subject IDs are numeric and ordinal.
+This is the only 'trickish' thing I did in the code.
+In the case that this doesn't hold, the code can be easily modified a bit to make it more general.
+Hopefully, this won't cost me the job!